IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Congratulations!
 You have a working Dataverse installation.
 Soon you'll be tweeting at `@dataverseorg <https://twitter.com/dataverseorg>`_ asking to be added to the map at http://dataverse.org :)

-(While you're logged in, you should go ahead and change the email address of the dataverseAdmin account to a real one rather than "dataverse@mailinator.com" so that you receive notifications.)

 Trouble?
 See if you find an answer in the troubleshooting section below.

 Next you'll want to check out the :doc:`config` section.